Site menu:

 Switch to German language

-cNORM - Troubleshooting and Frequently Asked Questions
+cNORM - Troubleshooting and Rarely Asked Questions (RAQ)

-1. Intersecting percentile curves
+1. Intersecting Percentile Lines

 Possible solutions:

-plotPercentiles(data, model) # Display the current model
+# Plots a percentile diagram of the current model

 Possible solutions: